the-carlisle-group/APL2XL/APLSource/DevGuide.md

 Root relationships are not implemented as at present, only default relationships exist.

-It is not anticipated that the `RWADD` should be modified at this time.
+It is not anticipated that the `RWAdd` should be modified at this time.

 ### Extending Themes/App/Core/ContentType/rel root/Not Implemented